reflexcameras/reflexcamera/usermanual.md

 If the date on your camera's **Reflex settings webpage** is older than the latest date in the `REFLEX Camera Software Changelog` document then there are updates available for your camera.

 The camera needs to be connected to the internet to receive updates.
 A method is described in the 'Advanced Users' section below.
-If you have followed this guide but still need help updating the camera email: sam@reflexcameras.co.uk
+If you have followed this guide but still need help updating the camera contact us using the <a href="/index.html#contact">contact</a> form on our webpage.

 ### Automatic shutdown in the day
 The camera will shutdown after 15 minutes if turned on in the daytime